This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Cooly is a special place for us.
 Back in 2001 I took Caz on a surprise weekend getaway and during a sunset walk along the beach, proposed to her.
 Luckily she said yes.

-The beach is golden, the water is great for body surfing (and solid waves for the surfers out there) and a morning walk or run along the sand or the pedestrain footpath makes for a great start to any day.
+The beach is golden, the water is great for body surfing (and solid waves for the surfers out there), and a morning walk or run along the sand or the pedestrian footpath makes for a great start to any day.

-For the families like us there’s two playgrounds for the kids and the surf club does great meals with spectacular views and people watching.
-Across the road is our fave Raw Energy Cafe or for a pizza you can’t go past Crust.
+For the families like us, there are two playgrounds for the kids and the surf club does great meals with spectacular views and people-watching.

 We love the southern part of the Gold Coast and Coolangatta is where we like to base ourselves on any trip.
 Check out the Mantra Apartments which has amazing views all the way up to the Surfers Paradise skyline.
 You’ll love the sunsets!